Learning at Wildwood Nature School

 Forest School & Outdoor Learning

-We’ve dedicated about two hours each day to Forest School and free play.
+We’ve dedicated about 50% of our week to Forest School and free play.
 The two go hand in hand, because much of what Forest School is about is free exploration of the woodland environment.
 There are certain skills to learn - such as making fires, using tools for woodcraft, putting up shelters, and learning about plants and trees – and to ensure coverage, we follow the WILD Passport curriculum.
-All our staff are qualified Forest School leaders and practitioners, so have a wealth of experience to share with our children.
+Most of our staff are qualified Forest School leaders and practitioners, so have a wealth of experience to share with our children.
 But children can choose when and whether they want to learn these skills, or to focus on free play.

-We aim for most of our learning, including literacy, numeracy and cross-curricular topic work, to take place outside in the woods.
-We’ll be flexible with this – some activities or work will lend themselves better to being indoors and we’ve got a huge space to work with for this purpose.
-We try and integrate Forest School into our project work so that there isn’t always a clear distinction between so-called ‘academic’ learning time and Forest School.
-And even with the more formal teaching of literacy and numeracy, we use the ethos of our school and the Forest School principles, as well as the natural resources of the woods, to make all the children’s learning experiences conducive to a holistic education.
+So much learning takes place outside in the woods.
+Where possible, we try and integrate nature into our topic work so that there isn’t always a clear distinction between so-called ‘academic’ learning time and Forest School.
+And even with the more formal teaching of English and maths, we use the ethos of our school and the Forest School principles, as well as the natural resources of the woods, to make all the children’s learning experiences conducive to a holistic education.